Cash buyer for leasehold flats

 How We Work with Executors

-We understand that executors are acting in a fiduciary capacity on behalf of the estate and beneficiaries.
+We understand that executors have a legal duty to act in the best interests of the estate and its beneficiaries.
 We do not pressurise.
 We provide a written cash offer, explain how we have arrived at it, and give executors the time and space to take independent legal advice before deciding.

 Once an offer is accepted, our solicitors handle the legal process and work with the estate's probate solicitors.
 We can adjust the completion date as probate progresses and we do not withdraw offers because of delays in the probate process that are outside anyone's control.